 “I’m sorry I didn’t tell you what was happening.
 I’m afraid I didn’t know at the time.
-I guess Aebaloth had some contacts within the nightborne elite that have been keeping him informed on decisions from the leadership… including the decision to joint he Horde.”
+I guess Aebaloth had some contacts within the Zinji elite that have been keeping him informed on decisions from the leadership… including the decision to avoid fighting.”

-“You will regret that decision,” Fynn said, looking out at the gathered nightborne.
-“The Horde will betray you, as they have betrayed so many others.”
+“You will regret that decision,” Fynn said, looking out at the gathered Zinji.
+“We will always remember the day you betrayed us to the Yunai.”

 “Come on,” I said, gesturing to the others.
 “It’s time to go.”

 Back aboard the supplied ship, I ordered our crew to prepare for departure.
-Aebaloth was livid about the situation, and Fynn was clearly confused as well, but I knew that the best option was to leave the nightborne to their decision.
+Aebaloth was livid about the situation, and Fynn was clearly confused as well, but I knew that the best option was to leave the Zinji to their decision.
 Truthfully, I agreed with the young paladin’s conclusion.
-The Horde would eventually betray the nightborne’s trust, and they might yet make their way to the Alliance.
+People wouldn’t forget Vers.
+This was just another mark against their people.
+Still, that was a concern for another day.

 “Hello,” I said.
 “What can I do for you?”